 The next section in this guide is Statistics.
-It helps explain the number of women who are diagnosed with these diseases and their survival rates.
-You may use the menu to choose a different section to read in this guide.

-**Text at second visit**

-The next section in this guide is Statistics.
 It helps explain the number of women who are diagnosed with ovarian, fallopian tube, and peritoneal cancer and the general survival rates.
 Use the menu to choose a different section to read in this guide.